01 of 10

 Making Mulled Cider the Old-Fashioned Way

-Inside The Parsonage at Old Sturbridge Village, we also got to taste hot mulled cider prepared the old-fashioned way.
-We watched eagerly as costumed interpreters stirred the cider with a hot iron from the kitchen fireplace, creating a sweet, caramel aroma that filled the house.Continue to 3 of 10 below.
+Inside The Parsonage at Old Sturbridge Village, we also got to taste hot mulled cider prepared the old-fashioned way (try this New England recipe if you'd like to make hot mulled cider at home).
+Costumed interpreters stirred the cider with a hot iron from the kitchen fireplace, creating a sweet, caramel aroma that filled the house.Continue to 3 of 10 below.

 03 of 10